Washington DC Tourism Information

 Metro: Farragut West

-This is a land and water tour that will take you through the city and the Potomac river, its about a 90 minute tour.
+This is a land and water tour that will take you through the city and the Potomac river; it is a 90-minute tour.

 Metro: Union Station

 1703 32nd Street, NW, Washington, DC 20007 (202) 339-6401 www.doaks.org